siyanlau/RecommenderSystem/README.md

 Include a PDF of your final report through Brightspace.
 Specifically, your final report should include the following details:

 - Link to your group's GitHub repository
-- Documentation of how your train/validation/test splits were generated
+- Documentation of how your train/validation splits were generated
     - Any additional pre-processing of the data that you decide to implement
-- Choice of evaluation criteria
-- Evaluation of popularity baseline on small and full datasets
+- Evaluation of popularity baseline
-- Documentation of latent factor model's hyper-parameters
+- Documentation of latent factor model's hyper-parameters and validation
-- Evaluation of latent factor model on small and full datasets
+- Evaluation of latent factor model
 - Documentation of extension(s)

 Any additional software components that you use should be cited and documented with installation instructions.